nkjcolin/cloud/README.md

 ### Building the Docker Image

+### Prerequisite
+ensure you can use the commands - docker

 To Dockerize this Flask application with gRPC, follow these steps:

 1. Open a terminal and navigate to the root directory of the application.